 So you want to learn Python without wasting your time and money on poor quality resources?
 Congratulations!
 YouTube is a great place to learn to code – but what are the best YouTube channels to learn Python for beginners?

-But I know it may feel overwhelming to find the best Python tutorial – there are literally hundreds of great videos on YouTube.
+I know it can feel overwhelming to find the best Python tutorial when you are new coding.
+There are literally hundreds of great videos on YouTube.

 To help you find the right resources right away, I put together this list of my favorite step by step Python training videos and channels I follow.
 These are the channels I’ve been watching the most over the past couple of years.